defold/doc/docs/en/manuals/font.md

 ## Distance field fonts

-To create a distance field font, simply select "TYPE_DISTANCE_FIELD" as *output_format*.
+To create a distance field font, simply select `TYPE_DISTANCE_FIELD` as *output_format*.
 This creates a distance field map for the font.
 When the engine renders the font, a special shader is required to interprets the distance data and use that to create a sharp font edge.
 Distance field fonts are more resource intensive than bitmap fonts, but allow for much greater sizing flexibility.

 ![Distance field font](images/font/fonts_distance_field.png)